-There are a few things to prepare for before you close on your home, townhome, or condo.
+There are a few things to prepare for before you close on your Twin Cities condo or home.
 It can be a stressful process, but you have to go through it carefully before you become a proud home-owner in the Twin Cities of Minneapolis, or Saint Paul.
 And once the deal is settled, you have to channel your whole energy for the move.
 Moving from one residence to a new one could be extremely trying, but you can do it efficiently if you plan it carefully.

 1. What do I need to do to prepare for real estate closing?